aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">

-:::tip See the full example
+:::tip See the full code
 See the Typescript [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/transfer_coin.ts) for the complete code as you follow the below steps.
 :::
   </TabItem>
   <TabItem value="python" label="Python">

-:::tip See the full example
+:::tip See the full code
 See the Python [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/python/sdk/examples/transfer-coin.py) for the complete code as you follow the below steps.
 :::
   </TabItem>
   <TabItem value="rust" label="Rust">

-:::tip See the full example
+:::tip See the full code
 See the Rust [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/sdk/examples/transfer-coin.rs) for the complete code as you follow the below steps.
 :::
   </TabItem>
 </Tabs>

+---

 ### Step 4.1: Initializing the clients